 Mile Marker 10 8/10 – Puohokamoa Falls

 Just like the guidebooks say, there is a waterfall lookout at lower Puohokamoa Falls, but what they don’t say is that it has a no trespassing sign.
-The wire fence has a good size opening, which I took as an invitation.
+The wire fence has a good size opening, which I took.
 I am not suggesting that you do the same.
-Wink.
-It was only a couple minute walk for a faraway waterfall glimpse.
+But, it was only a couple minute walk for a faraway waterfall glimpse.

 Mile Marker 16.8 – Ching’s Pond